Nielene/personal_project_cloning/MyProposal/2_db_schema.md

 image/gif            | string    | not null
 subreddit_title      | string    | not null     - yes

+make query that gets all posts from a subreddit title.

 *post belongs to a single user*
 *post belongs to a single subreddit*